Cyrtodactylus condorensis

 Cyrtodactylus condorensis is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to Côn Sơn Island in Vietnam.

 Etymology

 The specific name, condorensis, refers to the island's former English name, Pulo Condore.

 Description

-C. condorensis may attain a snout-to-vent length (SVL) of 8 cm, plus a tail 10 cm long.
+Cyrtodactylus condorensis may attain a snout-to-vent length (SVL) of 8 cm, plus a tail 10 cm long.
 Dorsally, it is grayish-brown, with large dark spots on the body, and dark crossbars on the tail.
 Ventrally it is light brownish.
 On the head, there is a dark streak through each eye, the streaks joining on the nape.
 The male has enlarged femoral scales and 4-7 preanal pores.